mesg-foundation/engine/docs/cli/mesg-cli_workflow_test.md

   -h, --help           help for test
   -k, --keep-alive     Keep the services alive (re-run without the option to shut it down) -l, --live           Use live events
+  -t, --task string    Run the test on a specific task of the workflow
 ```

 ### SEE ALSO